PASTAplus/PEP/peps/pep-9.md

 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the ACR, if the ACR exists.
 4. The *authorization service* creates the ACR.
-5. The *authorization service* returns a success message and the permission identifier to the client.
+5. The *authorization service* returns  a 200 OK and the rule identifier to the client.

-Notes: The *authorization service* will create a user profile (along with a PASTA-ID) if the principal is not a PASTA-ID.
+Notes: The *authorization service* will create a user profile (along with a EDI-ID) if the principal is not a EDI-ID.

 ```
 POST: /auth/v1/rule

-createRule(resource_id, principal, principal_type, permission)
+createRule(resource_key, principal, permission)
-    resource_id: the unique resource identifier
+    resource_key: the unique resource key of the resource
     principal: the principal of the ACR
-    principal_type: the type of principal (PROFILE or GROUP)
-    permission: the permission of the ACR (may be `None` if DELETE)
+    permission: the permission of the ACR
     return:
         200 OK if successful
         400 Bad Request if ACR is invalid
         401 Unauthorized if the client does not provide a valid authentication token
         403 Forbidden if client is not authorized to execute method or access ACR
     body:
-        The permission_id if 200, error message otherwise
+        The rule_id if 200  OK, error message otherwise
     permissions:
         authenticated: changePermission
 ```

-**5b.
+**4b.
 Update Rule**

 Goal: To update an ACR